Alrysc/onb_docs/docs/lua/useful_functions.md

 print("Hello World", 10, "Goodbye", {})
 ```

-It can be relatively expensive to write to the console output, so you may want
+It can be relatively expensive to write to the console output, so you will want
 to make sure no calls to `print` are left in finished code.

 ## The math Library